 Tasks like configuring, tuning, and even securing the Kubernetes control plane become an Amazon problem and not a you problem.
 Unfortunately, when it comes to security, you’re not off the hook.
 While Amazon's team of security experts are managing your control plane, the rest of your cluster security is still your responsibility.

 Full-stack Kubernetes security: beyond the control plane

-Just like you wouldn’t consider your cloud infrastructure safe just because you've secured an ALB, your Kubernetes infrastructure isn’t safe just because you've secured etcd or other control plane components.
-Because security always comes down to the weakest link in the system, it's critical to safeguard not just the control plane, but also cluster nodes, workloads, and even running containers.
+Just like you wouldn't consider your cloud infrastructure safe just because you've secured an ALB, your Kubernetes infrastructure isn't safe either.
+Securing etcd and other control plane components is not enough to guarantee safety.
+Security always comes down to the weakest link in the system.
+It is therefore critical to safeguard the control plane, cluster nodes, workloads, and even running containers.